aryn-ai/sycamore/CONTRIBUTING.md

 ## Releases

-Release branches will be cut from the development branch following semantic versioning.
+Release branches will be cut from the main branch following semantic versioning.
 The release process is currently manual, though we plan to automate it over time.